-- your Plan Guide for details about the cover available to you in your Plan, including Voluntary Insurance and - the Life Events Cover section later in this Booklet for more details, and - the Quick Access table in "Got a Question or want to update your details?" section earlier in this Booklet on how to apply for or change your cover.
+- Your Plan Guide for details about the cover available to you in your Plan, including Voluntary Insurance. - Section 2.3 'Life Events cover' later in this Booklet for more details. - The table in section 'Got a question or want to update your details?' earlier in this Booklet on how to apply for or change your cover.